tanayand/google-cloud-labs-serverless/README.md

+The fiboArray function generates a Fibonacci sequence starting from 1 and onwards (1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, ...) while the last member is lesser than (or equal to) the given number.
+The function returns an array of all generated sequence members.
+It uses memoization for computing Fibonacci numbers more efficiently.

 I'v done like 4 versions of the main function with Fibonacci algoritm.
 The one that I finally deployed is the most optimized solution with Memoization than I could come up with.
 Another solutions (that I may also deploy, if that makes any difference) seem more effective, but they use only "while" loop or simple recursion.